Nationalism: Africa

 In the 1880s the European powers divided up almost all of Africa (only Ethiopia and Liberia were independent).
 They ruled until after World War II when forces of nationalism grew much stronger.
 In the 1950s and the 1960s, colonial holdings became independent states.
-The process was usually peaceful but there were several long bitter bloody civil wars, as in Algeria, Kenya and elsewhere.
+The process was usually peaceful but there were several long bitter bloody civil wars, as in Algeria, Kenya, and elsewhere.

 Across Africa, nationalism drew upon the organizational skills that natives had learned in the British and French, and other armies during the world wars.
 It led to organizations that were not controlled by or endorsed by either the colonial powers or the traditional local power structures that had been collaborating with the colonial powers.
 Nationalistic organizations began to challenge both the traditional and the new colonial structures and finally displaced them.
 Leaders of nationalist movements took control when the European authorities exited; many ruled for decades or until they died off.
 These structures included political, educational, religious, and other social organizations.
 In recent decades, many African countries have undergone the triumph and defeat of nationalistic fervor, changing in the process the loci of the centralizing state power and patrimonial state.

 South Africa, a British colony, was exceptional in that it became virtually independent by 1931.
 From 1948, it was controlled by white Afrikaner nationalists, who focused on racial segregation and white minority rule, known as apartheid.
 It lasted until 1994, when multiracial elections were held.
 The international anti-apartheid movement supported black nationalists until success was achieved, and Nelson Mandela was elected president.

-Middle East

-Arab nationalism, a movement toward liberating and empowering the Arab peoples of the Middle East, emerged during the late 19th century, inspired by other independence movements of the 18th and 19th centuries.
-As the Ottoman Empire declined and the Middle East was carved up by the Great Powers of Europe, Arabs sought to establish their own independent nations ruled by Arabs, rather than foreigners.
-Syria was established in 1920; Transjordan (later Jordan) gradually gained independence between 1921 and 1946; Saudi Arabia was established in 1932; and Egypt achieved gradually gained independence between 1922 and 1952.
-The Arab League was established in 1945 to promote Arab interests and cooperation between the new Arab states.

-The Zionist movement, emerged among European Jews in the 19th century.
-In 1882, Jews, from Europe, began to emigrate to Ottoman Palestine with the goal of establishing a new Jewish homeland.
-The majority and local population in Palestine, Palestinian Arabs were demanding independence from the British Mandate.